hardik-uppal/Fizzbuzz/README.md

 # CLIPSeg Inference Service Project

 ## Overview
+In this project, we leverage the sophisticated capabilities of CLIP segmentation to innovate within the domain of human clothing datasets, utilizing the comprehensive and well-curated mattmdjaga/human_parsing_dataset for fine-tuning and enhancing model performance.
+By deploying a Docker service, we establish a robust and consistent environment to evaluate CLIP segmentation's effectiveness accurately.
+Through meticulous exploratory data analysis, we identify key dataset characteristics, including class distribution and spatial biases, informing our strategy for data augmentation.
+This analysis empowers us to tailor our augmentation techniques, addressing dataset imbalances and biases effectively.
+By doing so, we not only refine the dataset for improved model training outcomes but also set the stage for more nuanced and accurate segmentation models.
 This project sets up a Docker-based inference service using the [CLIPSegForImageSegmentation: CIDAS/clipseg-rd64-refined](https://huggingface.co/CIDAS/clipseg-rd64-refined) model, aimed at processing image segmentation with a focus on clothing in human images.
 The setup includes an NGINX server to handle multiple parallel incoming requests efficiently.

 ## Why CLIPSegForImageSegmentation?